cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 Here we turn to Locke, in particular his *Second Treatise of Government*, to understand better the problems that arose in parts I**–**III.
 In particular, we turn to the Lockean concept of modern natural right.
 The basis of this concept is the state of nature and its characteristics.
 It is also based on the understanding that human beings are naturally equal and free and that political communities are organized to protect that equality and freedom and also to protect property, which is closely connected.
 Modern natural right is the basis of the American regime, as exemplified in the Declaration of Independence.

 After watching the clip, you should read Locke’s *Second Treatise of Government* chapters I and II, paying particular attention to the paragraphs referred to in the film (4, 7, 9, 13, and 14).
-We suggest the Cambridge 2<sup>nd</sup> Edition, edited by Laslett.
-Then think about the following:

 1. At the very beginning of the Treatise, what is the choice that Locke poses for us regarding the origin of government?
 What do you think about this choice?
 2. Describe the State of Nature.